Full Schedule of Events

 THE JOHNS HOPKINS UNIVERSITY PRESS TOUR 2.
 10 – 11:30am.
 Shuttle departs front of Mason Hall at 10am.
 Space is limited.

 PHI MU ALUMNAE BRUNCH.
 10am – 12pm.
-MSE Q Level.
+The Beach.
 Stop by to chat with your sisters over bagels and coffee!

 BLUE JAY KIDS CLUB FAMILY ACTIVITIES.
 10am – 2pm.
 Decker Quad.